Synonyms and other taxonomic changes

 Larvae of most species feed on Violets.
 Others feed on Willow, Blueberry, Saxifrage, Mountain Avens, etc. Adults nectar at many flower species and will often sip moisture from the ground.

 Some (mostly Arctic and high mountain) species fly only every other year.
-Some overwinter as larvae and others as pupae.
+Most overwinter as partly grown larvae, while biennial species overwinter as newly hatched larvae and again (2nd winter) as partly grown larvae.

 These low-flying butterflies are constantly on the move, giving few opportunities for good looks at the markings on the hindwing underside.